 We’re still in New Year’s resolutions mode!
-Previously we introduced you to why you exercise and we discussed how to start.
-Today’s Straight, No Chaser is about your diet.
+Yesterday we introduced you to why you exercise, and later we’ll teach you how.
+Today’s post is about your diet.
 So many times we hear “Eat Healthy,” as if we actually know what that means.
 Well today you’ll learn.
 Of course, whether you choose to do it is up to you!

 I’m going to make this very simple (or should that have been “digestible”) and simply discuss the contents of your plate.

 Here’s your Healthy Eating Plate blueprint for a typical meal: